Over one million people visit the West Coast of Vancouver Island each year.

 - For sushi try – Umai Sushi – this is my go-to when in need of a quick lunch.
 Their pre-made trays are always fresh, and most definitely delicious.
 Try the Candy Yam Roll…you won’t be disappointed.
 This restaurant also has the option of table service.

 - For Vietnamese – Saigon Kitchen – The spring rolls are a must!

 - For pub fare – Brown’s Social House – this is elevated pub fare, meaning it is beyond just burgers and beer.
 The Cowboy or Cowgirl salad is oh so good!

 Best known for its beaches, attractions, and resorts…

-If you are looking for calm, warm ocean waters, Parksville is the place to be.
-The great thing about these beaches is that they offer so much more than just great swimming.
-They are absolutely perfect for kite flying and sandcastle building.
-And with the play-parks, waterpark and outdoor fitness options, they also offer many opportunities to burn off some energy.
+If you are looking for calm, warm ocean waters, and miles of beach to play on, Parksville is the place to be.
+Grab a kite for some fantastic flying, or a sand bucket and shovel and start building.
+Need to burn off some steam?
+These beaches also offer play-parks, a waterpark and outdoor fitness options.
 For more information about these great beaches, read the article entitled: The Main Attraction of Parksville.

 Considering the end destination of this road trip is Tofino (where beaches are aplenty) you might be more interested in checking out a few attractions that have nothing to do with sand.

 Well, you are in luck!
 Parksville and Qualicum Beach just happen to have a few other notable options.